zhongfu/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I save the data?<br>
+**Q**: How do I save the data?

-**A**: PeopleSoft saves the data to the folder you placed it in automatically after any command that changes the data.
+**A**: PeopleSoft automatically saves the data to the folder you placed it in automatically after any command that changes the data.
 There is no need to save manually.

-**Q**: What happens if I want to edit the data externally?<br>
+**Q**: What happens if I want to edit the data externally?

 **A**: PeopleSoft data is saved as a JSON file under `/data/peoplesoft.json`.
-Advanced users are welcome to update data directly by editing that data file.

-❗️Caution: If your changes to the data file makes its format invalid, PeopleSoft will discard all data and start with an empty data file at the next run.
+❗️Caution: Do not edit the data directly unless you are sure that its format will remain valid.
+If your changes to the data file makes its format invalid, PeopleSoft will discard all data and start with an empty data file at the next run.

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another Computer?

 **A**: Install the app in the other computer and overwrite the empty data file it creates with your existing PeopleSoft data file.

 **Q**: How do I report a bug?
-How do I suggest a feature?<br>
+How do I suggest a feature?

 **A**: You may create an issue under the `Issues` tab on our [Github Page](https://github.com/AY2122S2-CS2103T-T11-4/tp/tree/v1.3.tag).
 You may suggest a feature in the same way.

 --------------------------------------------------------------------------------------------------------------------

 ## Glossary

-**Index**: The item's number in a list. <br>
+**Index**: The item's number in a list.

 e.g. The second person in the list has an INDEX of 2.